0xADE1A1DE/AssemblyLine/README.md

    */
   char instr_name[MAX_INSTR_LEN];

-  // asm_instr enumerator for uniquely identifying a single instruction int name;
+  // asm_instr enumerator for uniquely identifying a instruction int name;

   /* contains the valid operand formats for an instruction that maps